1936 Grand Prix season: The Italian GP and the end of season

 A huge field of 58 cars arrived, and qualifying was needed for the 45 starter places.
 Ranged against the Europeans were some of the best Indy-style oval racers.
 These included 1934 Indianapolis winner Bill Cummings, veterans Russ Snowberger, Tony Gulotta and Shorty Cantlon, as well as future legends Wilbur Shaw, Mauri Rose and Ted Horn.
 This year's Indianapolis 500 winner, Louis Meyer, took Essendon's Bugatti T59 out for a test-drive, but crashed it in practice.
 Most were driving unsupercharged Miller or Offenhauser-powered roadsters, and after practice it was readily apparent there was a significant performance gap between the two types.
 Off the front row, Billy Winn got the best start, but Nuvolari was leading after the first lap.
 On lap 4, Wilbur Shaw spun out, bringing on the first yellow flag for the field.
 After an hour (about 15 laps), Nuvolari had a 30-second lead over Brivio, with Winn and Farina next and Wimille fifth in the Bugatti.
 Farina went wide at a corner and crashed, and another yellow came out.
 This full-course yellow was standard action in the United States, but quite unknown to the Europeans and many passed under the yellow flags and were penalised accordingly.

 With so many cars on the track, and the American cars being lapped, it was getting more confusing for the crowd.
 The leading order stayed constant aside from pit-stops.
 The ERAs were climbing up the order against the bigger-engined cars with Fairfield and Howe in the top-10.
 Then, on lap 64, Winn retired when his rear axle failed and with it, the American hopes of a win were lost.
 Even with his Alfa running on 11-cylinders, Nuvolari continued on to take an easy victory, two laps ahead of Wimille in his Bugatti.
 Brivio had suffered a cracked fuel pipe and lost ten minutes in repairs, slipping down to third.
 Fourth was Sommer in his private Alfa with Fairfield a credible fifth, 40 seconds ahead of the McEvoy/Trossi Maserati.
 First American home was Bill Cummings in 7th, fully 25 minutes behind Nuvolari.
 Built for simple cornering, the American cars had been well outclassed.
 After the race, Sommer sold his Alfa Romeo Tipo B to Joel Thorne.

-This was a triumphant year for Auto Union, at Mercedes' expense.
-It saw the remarkable rise of Bernd Rosemeyer, emphasised by the Nazi propaganda machine.
-Alfa Romeo had had moments of brilliance from Nuvolari, and was the "best of the rest" at the other Grands Prix where the German teams were absent.
-However, it was also a tragic year with a number of serious accidents.
-The worst ones, at São Paulo, Deauville and the Tourist Trophy, were when the cars vaulted into the crowds, always standing far too close to the high-speed action when race safety was still minimal for both participant and spectator.